harryjarvis/epl-home-advantage-analysis/README.md

 Overall, the analysis provides descriptive evidence of home advantage, although its strength varied considerably between seasons and teams.

+## Analytical Interpretation

+The results suggest that home advantage remained present throughout the five-season period, but it was not equally strong every year.

+The difference between the home-win rate of 44.2% and the away-win rate of 31.9% indicates that home teams were substantially more likely to win.
+This is reinforced by the average scoring figures, with home teams scoring approximately 0.27 more goals per match.

+However, the seasonal results show that home advantage should not be treated as constant.
+Home-win percentage ranged from 40.8% to 48.4%, while average home goal advantage also varied considerably.

+The team-level analysis further demonstrates that league-wide averages can conceal major differences between clubs.
+Arsenal averaged 2.47 home points per match in 2025/26, substantially outperforming the league-wide home average.

+These findings suggest that home advantage is a meaningful feature of Premier League performance, but its strength depends on both the season and the individual team.

 ## Visualisations

 ### Match Outcomes